Last updated on September 27th, 2023

 The evolving role of travel advisors

 In March, we hosted a webinar with three certified travel advisors from the US and Canada to talk about some of the shifts in travel and how their role has changed.
-After the webinar, 85 per cent of participants said they would use a travel agent going forward.
+After the webinar, 85 per cent of participants said they would use a travel advisor going forward.

 In a world where everything is impersonal and online, these women demonstrated why the human touch is not, as some would have you believe, antiquated.
 Collectively, they have over 80 years of travel experience, and have seen it all.
 In my view, any entrepreneurial business still standing after the last two years deserves a lot of consideration and support.